daniel-starke/BombNBreakSNES/README.md

 `P_LEFT`, `P_RIGHT`, `P_TOP` and `P_BOTTOM` with `P_MID_X` and `P_MID_Y` forming its center used for bomb
 placement.
 It is bing checked whether one of these corners falls within a given game field or not.
-To detect whether the most recently dropped bomb field has been left, it is being checked whether the 16x16 fields around these for corners contain the dropped bomb field or not.
+To detect whether the most recently dropped bomb field has been left, it is being checked whether the 16x16 fields around these four corners contain the dropped bomb field or not.
 No hitmask or other technique is being used.
-Most of the events are being tested using the game field coordinates.
+Most of the collision events are being tested using the game field coordinates.

 ## Variable Storage